If you are just looking for our personal recommendation for the best audio baby monitor we love the VTech DM221.

 With no video monitor, the design is very simple and user friendly.
 From the manufacturer’s point of view there is only really one thing they have to deliver on – great sound!

-Digital technology has removed a lot of the static, and feedback that plagued the older analogue baby monitors.
+Digital technology has removed a lot of the static, and feedback that plagued the older analog baby monitors.

 This allows for a much more pleasant audio experience where the only sounds that may catch your attention are from your baby – not annoying clicks and pops that could keep you up at night.